-We have expanded our operations rapidly since our inception in 2010 and we have limited operating experience at our current size.
-We opened the first store with our retail partners in Switzerland in 2010 and the first store through retail partners in the United States in 2013.
-The first retail store owned and operated by us opened in late 2019 in China, followed by our flagship location in New York City in late 2020.
-We have experienced substantial growth in our net sales from our inception through 2021.
+We have expanded our operations rapidly since our inception in 2010 and have limited operating experience at our current scale of operations.
+Our products were first carried by wholesale partners in Switzerland in 2010 and in the U.S. in 2013.
+The first two retail stores owned and operated by On both opened in December 2019 and January 2020 in China, followed by our first larger location in New York City in December 2020.
+We have experienced substantial growth in our net sales from our inception through 2022.

 Our substantial growth to date has placed a significant strain on our management systems and resources.
 If our operations continue to grow, of which there can be no assurance, we will be required to continue to expand our sales and marketing, product development and distribution functions, to upgrade our management information systems and other processes, and to obtain more space for our expanding administrative support and other headquarters personnel.
-Moreover, our new innovations may require either new or different infrastructure, different relationships or processes.
-Our continued growth could increase the strain on our resources, and we could experience serious operating difficulties, including difficulties in hiring, training and managing an increasing number of employees, difficulties in obtaining sufficient raw materials and manufacturing capacity to produce our products, and delays in production and shipments.
+Moreover, our new innovations may require either new or different infrastructure, relationships or processes.
+Our continued growth could increase the strain on our resources, and we could experience serious operating difficulties, including difficulties in hiring, training and managing an increasing number of employees, difficulties in obtaining sufficient supplies, raw materials and manufacturing capacity to produce our products, and delays in production and shipments.
 These difficulties would likely result in the erosion of our brand image and lead to a decrease in net sales, income from operations and the price of our Class A ordinary shares.